MicrosoftDocs/azure-docs/articles/azure-vmware/enable-public-ip-nsx-edge.md

 ---
 title: Enable Public IP to the NSX Edge for Azure VMware Solution (Preview)
-description: This article explains how to enable internet access for your Azure VMware Solution. ms.topic: how-to ms.date: 05/12/2022
+description: This article shows how to enable internet access for your Azure VMware Solution. ms.topic: how-to ms.date: 05/12/2022
 ---